gunshi/gunshi.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a deep learning researcher at Wayve, a startup based in London, which is employing end-to-end learning and Reinforcement Learning for solving driving.
-I recently graduated from a Machine Learning Research Master's at Mila.
+Hey!
+I'm a deep learning researcher at Wayve, a startup based in London that is employing end-to-end deep learning with Reinforcement Learning to achieve autonomous driving.
+I recently graduated from a Machine Learning Research Master’s at Mila (Sept 2020) where I primarily did research on bayesian deep learning, continual learning and inverse reinforcement learning.

-I was introduced to robotics during a 1.5 year research internship at IIIT, (Hyderabad, India 2017-2018), where I worked on Multi-Robot SLAM and view-invariant recognition for place recognition and relocalisation.
+I was introduced to robotics during a year-long research internship at IIIT, (Hyderabad, India 2017-2018), where I worked on Multi-Robot SLAM and view-invariant recognition for place recognition and relocalisation.

+{{< icon name="download" pack="fas" >}} Download my {{< staticref "files/cv.pdf" "newtab" >}}resumé{{< /staticref >}}.